FrescoDev/food-bank-mc-sim/README.md

 - Assumptions made about the Monte Carlo model:
     - Days open and not open do not change
     - The user can set the restock level (and this is constant per box type)
 - Backend code could be modularised/split into separate files
-- Nothing around deployment or CI
+- Nothing done around deployment or CI
 - No accessibility or test automation sensibilites made for UI.